Online casino: Welcome

 The Welcome bonus is a deposit match bonus on the first deposit ever made in the casino or casino group.
 Welcome bonuses sometimes come in packages and may be given to match the first two or three deposits (First Deposit Welcome Bonus, Second Deposit Welcome Bonus, etc.).
 They can also be tied to specific games, such as the Welcome Slots Bonus or the Welcome Table Games Bonus.
 The casino may also offer Welcome bonuses for high rollers who make an initial deposit above the standard amount limit.

 Referral

 There are two types of Referral bonuses: one for the Referee and one for the Referrer.
 The Referee gets a bonus when he or she registers an account at the casino and mentions the Referrer.
 The Referrer gets a bonus when the Referee completes all the requirements, such as making the deposit and wagering it a certain number of times.

 Cashback or insurance

 Cashback or Insurance bonuses are offered as a percentage of all losses in the player’s previous gaming activity.
 Typically, only deposits that were not matched with bonuses count towards this bonus.
-You can additionally find websites that offer casino cashback payments based on your losses encountered while playing with one or more online casinos.
+There are also websites that offer casino cashback payments based on losses encountered while playing with one or more online casinos.
 Those types of cashback deals are usually paid back to players by the casino portal that offers those special cashback offers.